ATTENTION: IMPORTANT CHANGES TO THE WAIVER CRITERIA AND INSURANCE POLICY:

 - Students must provide the supporting documentation listed in the waiver form.

-- Travel policies, or those limited in scope within the U.S., will not be accepted as a medical plan, and all policies must have U.S. phone numbers and claim offices.
+- Travel policies, or those limited in scope within the U.S., will not be accepted as a medical plan.

 - LSCS Risk Management reserves the right to approve or deny requests for waivers.